St Thomas’ is a friendly, traditional church serving the community of Noak Hill and beyond for 175 years.

 - Church hall available for hire

-Following the directive from the Archbishops public worship at St. Thomas’ has been suspended for the time being.
+Following the directive from the Archbishops public worship at St. Thomas’ has been suspended.

 The Archbishop of Canterbury has set up a free national phone line for people who do not have internet access to be able to listen to worship and prayer.
 Callers can access music, prayers, and reflections as well as full worship services from the Church of England.